grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 This gives a data locality benefit when querying as streams in the same shard are likely to be in the same block.

 In addition to blocks, builders maintain a list of metadata files containing references to bloom blocks and the TSDB index files they were built from.
-They also contain tombstones for old blocks which are outdated and can be deleted in future iterations.
 Gateways and the planner use these metadata files to discover existing blocks.

 Every `-bloom-build.planner.interval`, the planner will load the latest TSDB files for all tenants for which bloom building is enabled, and compares the TSDB files with the latest bloom metadata files.